hungptit/fastgrep/notes/fastgrep.md

 # Todo list

-* Improve the usability of fgrep.
+* Improve the usability of fast-grep.

-* Improve the performance of fgrep.
+* Improve the performance of fast-grep.

 * Add more tests.